gopro2027/ArduinoAirSuspensionController/README.md

     3. (Optional) Update the passwords in the app and arduino code if you want
     4. Write code to arduino
 5. Circuit board single switch off, on the double switch make the top one on and bottom one off (this will power the arduino by 5v from the buck converter.
 12 is bottom switch if you want to use that instead but you can ignore it)

-Please feel free to reach out to me for help, I'd love to assist someone else in building it.
-The best way to contact me is to join my discord server https://discord.gg/N8uvR9PSuw and then send me a direct message gopro_2027#4805 , or shoot you shot and just send me a message directly without the server but I might not see it

 **Optional but recommended:** <br>
 If you have 2 arduino's I highly recommend you update the bootloader from the old bootloader to optiboot by following these instructions: https://www.youtube.com/watch?v=1TM-ADHb5Dk&ab_channel=DesignBuildDestroy